 How to:

 Sit equidistant from one another and roll a small ball towards the baby.
-Once he catches it, ask him to roll it to your partner who passes the ball back to you.
-Repeat the same cycle and prompt the baby in case he is confused.
+Once they catch it, ask them to roll it to your partner, who passes the ball back to you.
+Repeat the cycle and prompt the baby if they are confused.

 Skill developed: Hand-eye coordination, object tracking skills